Frequently Asked Questions

 What does counseling cost?

 Counseling is free to students, as CPSC services are a benefit provided by your student fees.
-Services are offered for a small fee to faculty and staff.

 How many counseling sessions can I attend?